International Tourism & Events Management – BA (Hons) (Full-Time)

 A full time course for students wishing to develop a broad range of tourism, events and business skills.
 It will provide you with the necessary knowledge to understand planning tourism and business events more effectively.
 Run in partnership with UWTSD

 Entry criteria detail a typical offer but the College considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 If you have any queries regarding your offer, please contact our Admissions Team.
-Typical offer: 1 A Level at C Grade or 2 A Levels at E Grade or above or MP/PPP profile from a BTEC Level 3 qualification and five GCSEs at Grade C or above, to include English and Maths (or equivalent qualifications).
+Typical offer: 1 A Level at C Grade or 2 A Levels at E Grade or above or PP/PPP profile from a BTEC Level 3 qualification and two GCSEs at Grade C or above, to include English and Maths (or equivalent qualifications).

 You may progress to a variety of postgraduate tourism, business and events-related courses.
 Graduates have employment prospects in a wide range of tourism and events disciplines, for example: conferencing and events management, tourism and planning consultancy, tour operations, the airline industry, marketing, hospitality, retail and human resource management.